zengelan/eks-workshop/content/025_MVISIONCloudScans/policyoptions.md

 1. Data Storage - customers can choose to store their secure match highlights within McAfee, or their own S3/Blob storage encrypted to their own keys

-2. Secure Match Highlighting with Obfuscation - This features allows remdiators to quickly and safley make true-positive or false-positive decisions about DLP incidents
+2. Secure Match Highlighting with Obfuscation - This features allows remediators to quickly and safley make true-positive or false-positive decisions about DLP incidents

 3. Autonomous Remediation - This feature allows MVC to automatically move Incidents from a New status to a Resolved status after a remediator fixes the issue